 Step 1.
 Navigate to this link in any web browser to open the Google Takeout page.

 Step 2.
-Now, enter your Gmail username and password (if you aren’t already signed in) and then click the
+Now, enter your Gmail username and password (if you aren’t already signed in), and then click the Sign-in button to log into your account.

 Step 3.
-Once you logged in, click on the
+Once you log in, click on the Deselect all button to uncheck all options.

 Once done, when your files are ready, you’ll get an email with a download link.
 You’ll have one week to download your files.
 By default, all your Gmail emails will be in a single zip file.
 If your email data is more than 2GB, Gmail will split them into multiple files.
 Depending on the number of emails and other data, Google servers may take a while.
 So keep patience and wait for the email from Google with the link to download the archive.